-Each Wildfire Mitigation Program section would include:
+\Each Wildfire Mitigation Program section would include:

 - a.
 Lessons Learned - b.
 State and Federal Rules and Open Proceedings - c.
-Updated Performance Metrics Including Progress Metrics, Outcome Metrics, and Program Targets - d.
+Updated Performance Metrics: Progress Metrics, Outcome Metrics, Program Targets - d.
 Updated underlying data [data tables currently in 5.3.1 through 5.3.10.] - e.
 Updated baseline ignition probability and wildfire risk exposure - f.
-Updated Wildfire Mitigation Plans for the 3-year period4 - g.
+Updated Wildfire Mitigation Plans for the 3-year period7 - a.
 Updated expected outcomes of the 3-year plan - h.
 Updated data requested in the supplementary data request - i.
-Updated responses to the Wildfire Mitigation Maturity Utility Survey - j.
-Updated Utility Program Targets
+Updated responses to the Wildfire Mitigation Maturity Utility Survey

-3 As described in section 3.3, this would cite to an appendix with the resumes of scientific experts.
+&lt;sup>6 As described in section 3.3, this would cite to an appendix with the resumes of scientific experts.

-4 The bulk of the current section 5.3 per topic would go in this section.
+&lt;sup>7 The bulk of the current section 5.3 per topic would go in this section.